 She also sometimes uses the royal “we”, such as when she confides in my grandmother that she is relieved that “we” had decided to invest in a smaller property when Lady Burghclere’s fortunes (like many of the aristocracy at that time) went into decline.
 Also, the way she talks about Lady Burghclere’s associates such as the diplomat Sir Esme Howard and the author Rudyard Kipling, as well as her close bond with Lady Burghclere’s young half-nephew Mervyn Herbert, indicate that Ethel was almost more “upstairs” than “downstairs”.

 My impression of Ethel from her letters to my grandmother is that she was something of a force to be reckoned with, although in a quiet and rather unassuming way.
 She was certainly not “backwards in coming forwards” as they say, having no qualms whatsoever in frequently offering her opinion on things that may not really have been her business!

 However, the great affection she had for both her mistress and for my grandmother and my grandmother’s family, as well as for her own, is very evident in the letters.
 She was clearly an extremely capable and proficient person but also a kind-hearted one.

 After leaving Lady Burghclere’s service, Ethel returned to Leicester and according to her nephew, devoted much of her life to looking after her elderly parents.
 She also found time to join the Red Cross in 1940 and was an “indefatigable worker” throughout the Second World War according to her obituary in the local paper.
-She was living with her sister Agnes in the family home on Wynfield Road, Leicester (coincidentally the road next to where I now live) when she died from cancer in 1960, aged 70.
+She was living with her sister Agnes at the family home in Leicester (coincidentally on the road next to where I now live) when she died from cancer in 1960, aged 70.